For Better or For Worse by Lynn Johnston for April 29, 2022

 13. Missing large

-duggersd Premium Member almost 2 years ago
+duggersd Premium Member over 2 years ago

 This reminded me of the time I heard the radio playing 16 Tons by Tennessee Ernie Ford.
 After the big finally of owing my soul, the DJ came on and said “Caught ya singing along, didn’t I”?
 I still laugh about it.